SoraMakes/Termux-Desktops/postmarketOS/openrc/issues.md

 2) readd flathub repo: `flatpak remote-delete --force flathub && flatpak remote-add flathub https://flathub.org/repo/flathub.flatpakrepo`

 ## ⚠️ Wifi no auto connect
-two issues: different APs with same name
+two issues: different APs with same name and same AP

 ## ❌ OS keyring not available (kwallet not running)

-## ⚠️ Camera not working
+## ❌ Camera not working
-Back Camera works (at least with some applications) but has bad quality.
-Front Camera (selfi cam) does not work.
+According to this issue it is working with gnome so it should be possible to get it working on Plasma too, but the camera has bad quality in gnome.

+## ❌ onscreen touch keyboard
+The default one is only appearing unreliably and appears also in unwanted cases

 ## ✅ Webdav (Nextcloud) shares not working in Dolphin
 Dolphin is not asking for password and an account added via "online accounts" is not used.
 "The file or folder does not exist".